How to Manage Pests

 Organically Acceptable Methods

 Biological control and organically approved petroleum oil sprays, such as 440 oil PureSpray Green, are acceptable for use in organically managed orchards.
+Oils applied by themselves only suppress citricola scale populations, so multiple applications may be required.

 Monitoring and Treatment Decisions